SamsKod/tic-tac-toe/README.md

 - __Game Over__

-- When the game is over a modal window pops up that tells you who has won or if it's a draw.
+- When the game is over a modal window pops up that tells players who has won or if it's a draw.
 In the modal there is a restart button.

 ![X](assets/images/xwin.png)
 ![O](assets/images/owin.png)